amcnguyen/ExData_Plotting1/README_FIRST.md

 5. Execute the script __plot4.R__ to obtain the image file __Plot4.png__

-Note: Each function, once executed, will produce a graph that can be found in the directory __./EDAProject1__
+Note: Each function, once executed, will produce an image file in the directory __./EDAProject1__

 ***